-- Do not bend or twist your neck repeatedly. - Do not lift more than 5-10 pounds (about the weight of a gallon of milk). - If you go to pick something up and it causes strain to the neck muscles, do not lift it. - Do not do any heavy pushing or pulling with your arms. - Do not drive for at least two weeks after surgery.
-After the two weeks do not drive if you are still in a hard collar, or if you are taking prescription pain medications or a muscle relaxer.
+- Do not bend or twist your back repeatedly. - Do not lift more than 5-10 pounds (about the weight of a gallon of milk).

+- If you go to pick something up and it causes strain to the back muscles, do not lift it. - Remember to keep things close to your body if you do lift or carry anything, and use your knees instead of your back if you bend.
+This will decrease the stress to your lower back. - Do not do any running/jogging, vacuuming, laundry, riding a lawn mower, wave runner or anything that might irritate your back until you have completely healed from your surgery. - Do not drive for at least two weeks after surgery.
+After the two weeks do not drive if you are taking prescription pain medications or a muscle relaxer.
 These medications can cause you to be drowsy.
-Once you are able to drive, make sure that you can safely look over your shoulders without causing any pain. - When riding in a car, have the headrest up to give your head/neck support while riding. - Do not do any weight-lifting, sweeping/mopping, shoveling or raking. - You may have sexual activity when you are comfortable with it.
+Once you are able to drive, make sure that you can safely look over your shoulders without causing any pain.